Autumn is full of natural resources for fun and we love conkers!

 Before they’d completely set we sprinkled the outside with hazelnuts and returned to the fridge.
 We then filled the inside of the two halves with hazelnuts and a jar of chocolate spread.
 We used a little more melted chocolate to seal the two halves together.

-Finally we wrapped in some gold wrapping paper that we’d scrunched up for effect.
+Finally, we wrapped it in some gold wrapping paper that we’d scrunched up for effect.

 We then used our fingers to eat it for pudding!